aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/calculate-pin-values-and-setting-size-of-a-shape/_index.md

 ### **Calculate PinX and PinY Programming Sample**
 Use the following code in your Java application to calculate PinX and PinY values of a sub-shape using Aspose.Diagram for Java API.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-CalculateCenterOfSubShapes-CalculateCenterOfSubShapes.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-CalculateCenterOfSubShapes-CalculateCenterOfSubShapes.java" >}}
 ## **Setting Height and Width of a Shape**
 The [Shape](http://www.aspose.com/api/java/diagram/com.aspose.diagram/classes/Shape) Class allows you to control the shape size by specifying height and width of the shape using SetHeight and SetWidth methods.